A savings or checking account established in the names of more than one person (e.g., parent/child, wife/husband).

 A higher-yielding savings account, insured by the NCUA.
 Withdrawals are limited to six monthly.

-Independent federal agency that charters and supervises federal credit unions and insuring the savings of 80 million account holders in all federal credit unions and many state-chartered credit unions up to $250,000 for savings and separately up to $250,000 for IRA accounts.
+Independent federal agency that charters and supervises federal credit unions and insuring the savings of 100 million account holders in all federal credit unions and many state-chartered credit unions to at least $250,000 for savings and separately to at least $250,000 for IRA accounts.

 A situation in which a check (or other type of withdrawal) may not be paid because the balance in the account is less than the amount of the check.
 See also, overdraft.